Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onObjectCollisionStay(...)

-This function is called **every frame** that an Object is colliding with a [collision registered](object.md#registercollisions) Object.
+Called **every frame** that an Object is colliding with a [collision registered](object.md#registercollisions) Object.

 !!!warning
-	This is a very expensive function and can easily slow/crash your game if misused.
-Use with caution.
+	Due to the frequency at which this function may be called, any implementation must be very simple/fast, in order to avoid slowing down your game.

 !!!info "onObjectCollisionStay(registered_object, collision_info)"
 	* [<span class="tag obj"></span>](types.md) **registered_object**: The object registered to receive collision events.